 BALLET CURRICULUM: Class offerings & descriptions

-For the individual who is wanting to begin dance or return to dance at an older age (tween or teen), but not take class with the little kids in Ballet 1 or 2, this introductory ballet class (re)teaches skills at an elementary level, in a more mature context.
+For the individual who is wanting to begin dance or return to dance at an older age (tween or teen), but not comfortable taking class with the little kids in primary levels, this introductory ballet class (re)teaches skills at an elementary level, in a more mature context.
 Technique is taught with a focus on proper execution of basic exercises.
-Once barre and center-floor skills progress in vocabulary and dancers are ready for further complexity, the dancer is transferred to a leveled-class that appropriately suits developing capabilities.
+The pace of the class progresses quickly, as basics are built upon progressively in a structured curriculum that older minds capture fairly quickly.
+Once barre and center-floor skills progress in vocabulary and dancers are ready for further complexity, competent dancers can be transferred to a leveled-class that appropriately suits developing capabilities.

 Technique & Variations

-Advanced dancers (levels Ballet 6 and up) are encouraged to take this class which provides a thorough warmup at the barre, stressing technique, followed by an hour of variations--dance combinations that are excerpts of well-known or classical ballets, such as but not limited to: Cinderella, Sleeping Beauty, Swan Lake, Balanchine’s Rubies, Coppelia, Don Quixote, and Giselle.
+Advanced dancers (levels 6 and up) are encouraged to take this class which provides a thorough warm-up at the barre, stressing technique, followed by an hour of learning a ballet variation--dance combinations that are excerpts of well-known or classical ballets, such as but not limited to: Cinderella, Sleeping Beauty, Swan Lake, Balanchine’s Rubies, Coppelia, Don Quixote, or Giselle.
 Variations may be learned en pointe, with instructor approval.